catalyzeio/engineering-blog/source/2015-09-01-HIPAAGRAM_reworked.markdown

 ## I'm missing the big picture

 HIPAAGRAM is completely [open sourced](https://github.com/catalyzeio/HIPAAGRAM), but sometimes an open sourced project can be daunting and a bit challenging to comprehend.
-We endeavoured to make it simple by following some best practices and patterns in iOS development.
+We endeavored to make it simple by following some best practices and patterns in iOS development.
 However, sometimes reading code doesn't fill in the big picture.
 We've gotten some questions about how HIPAAGRAM actually works and what makes it so secure.
-So let's address those questions and prove how secure HIPAAGRAM really is.
+We'll address those questions and prove how secure HIPAAGRAM really is.

 ## A high-level overview